kirs/mysql-rb/README.md

 9 | 13500 | 27524 | 22684
 10 | 15000 | 27580 | 22788

-The difference in RSS is not orders of magnitude different between a Ruby client and the C client.
+The difference in RSS is not orders of magnitude away between a Ruby client and the C client.

 The decrease in RSS in mysql2 after the 7th iteration can be explain by Ruby's GC kicking in (remember that C ext doesn't cause to many allocations and it would take longer for GC to start collecting objects).